-I shall do further analysis of the surviving symbols on Wednesday, April 16.
+I shall do further analysis on Wednesday, June 17.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.

 No trader is ever 100 percent successful in his or her trades.
 Trading in the stock and option markets is risky and uncertain.
 Each trader must make trading decision decisions for his or her own account, and take responsibility for the consequences.License